meelyn-pandit/Bluebird_Pi_v1.0/README.md

 # Tiny Circuits Bird House
-This tutorial will guide you, step-by-step on how to build your own bird house from either the TinyCircuits Bird House Kit or from your own laser cut bird house.
+This tutorial will guide you, step-by-step on how to build your own bird house completely with live streaming capabilities using a Raspberry Pi, TinyCircuits Whisker boards, and a TinyCircuits Whisker adapter.  or from your own laser cut bird house.
 With this tutorial, you can livestream and save videos to YouTube, livestream to your own home network, or take a timelapse of your baby birds growing!
 This project is a fun activity that will hopefully get you closer to nature by observing adult and nestling birds in your own backyard!

 ## Basic Raspberry Pi Setup.

 ### Installing NOOBS Operating Software

 The Raspberry Pi (RPi) runs off of a version of Linux called Raspbian.
 It is very similar to the standard version of Linux but comes with a graphical user interface (GUI) that is similar to your standard desktop.
 Many of the RPi kits that you find online will come with a micro SD card that has NOOBS pre-installed.
 If you are using your own micro SD card, then you will need to format the micro SD card to FAT32 by using: https://www.sdcard.org/downloads/formatter_4/.
 You will need to download this software to format your micro SD card.

 Once the SD card is formatted then download NOOBS by going to: https://www.raspberrypi.org/downloads/noobs/ on your own computer and download NOOBS (the regular version, not the LITE version) onto your computer by clicking the Download zip button.
 The download will take a while (usually 10-12 min).
 Once the download is complete, extract the files and copy them to the micro SD card.
 After the files are copied put the SD card into the micro SD card slot on the RPi and plug in the peripherals (keyboard, mouse, Wifi dongle if you need it) and finaly plug in your power source to turn on the RPi.
 You will see a screen asking you to install Raspbian.
 Click install at the top of the screen and wait until the operating system (OS) is installed.
 Once the OS is installed you are free to play around with the RPi!

  ### Configuring the Raspberry Pi:
 On the toolbar, click the Raspberry icon, go to Preferences, and go to Configure Raspberry Pi.
 Go to the Interfaces tab and enable: